microsoft/Tools-for-Health-Data-Anonymization/README.md

 # Overview

 FHIR Tools for Anonymization is an open-source project that helps anonymize healthcare [FHIR](https://www.hl7.org/fhir/) data, on-premises or in the cloud, for secondary usage such as research, public health, and more.
-The project released to open source on Thursday, March 6th, 2020.
+The project released to open source on Friday, March 6th, 2020.

-The core anonymization engine uses a [configuration file](#configuration-file-format) specifying the de-identification settings to anonymize the data.
+The core engine uses a [configuration file](#configuration-file-format) specifying the de-identification settings to anonymize the data.
 The project includes a [command-line tool](#fhir-anonymizer-command-line-tool) that can be used on-premises or in the cloud to anonymize data.
 It also comes with a [tutorial](#anonymize-fhir-data-using-azure-data-factory) and script to create an ADF pipeline that reads data from Azure blob store and writes anonymized data back to a specified blob store.

 This repo contains a [safe harbor configuration file](#sample-configuration-file-for-hipaa-safe-harbor-method) to help de-identify 17 data elements as per [HIPAA Safe Harbor](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#safeharborguidance) method for de-identification.
 Customers can update the configuration file or create their own configuration file as per their needs by following the [documentation](#configuration-file-format).